Da Hong Pao Sichuan Pepper (Szechuan Peppercorn, Hua Jiao)

-A member of the citrus family, the Zanthoxylum genus includes numerous edible species of both red and green Sichuan pepper.
+A member of the citrus family, the Zanthoxylum genus includes numerous edible species and varieties of both red and green Sichuan pepper.
 The most famous red hua jiao, as Sichuan pepper is called in Sichuan, was historically grown in Hanyuan County, Sichuan, but just as popular—if not more so—in Sichuan nowadays is the da hong pao species grown in Gansu and other northern China provinces.

 To learn more about the history of Sichuan pepper in the U.S. and current sourcing in China, read this article we reported for Roads & Kingdoms and Anthony Bourdain's Parts Unknown.

 Source: Grown in Wudu, Gansu Province

 Size: 2 ounces (57 grams); 1 cup by volume